Affiliate disclosure: This guide contains Viator and Booking links. If you use them we earn a small commission at no extra cost to you.

 Sanyang (Paradise Beach)

-The most beautiful beach in The Gambia, 35 km south of Kololi.
-Working fishing beach, Seaview Garden restaurant for fresh grilled barracuda, fewer hawkers than the tourist strip.
+The best beach in The Gambia, 35 km south of Kololi.
+A working fishing beach, Seaview Garden for fresh grilled barracuda, fewer hawkers than the strip.
 [Full guide: /guides/sanyang-beach-guide]

 Kotu Beach

-Quieter than Kololi, excellent for families, adjacent to Kotu Creek birdwatching.
-The best beach for those who want nature access alongside sand.
+Quieter than Kololi, excellent for families, right next to Kotu Creek birdwatching.
+The best beach if you want nature access alongside the sand.
 [Full guide: /guides/kotu-beach-guide]

 Gunjur Beach

-Community-managed beach 7 km north of Sanyang.
-The Gunjur Project runs turtle conservation; the beach is cleaner than the tourist strip and the atmosphere is more local.
+Community-managed, 7 km north of Sanyang.
+The Gunjur Project runs turtle conservation; the beach is cleaner than the strip and the feel is more local.

 Kartong Beach

 The southernmost tourist beach, where the River Gambia meets the Atlantic.
-Remote, dramatic, extraordinary birdwatching.
+Remote, dramatic, with excellent birdwatching.
 Best for independent travellers with their own transport.

 Watersports

-- Surfing: Atlantic swell at Cape Point and off Bakau in the right months (October–December has the most consistent waves)
+- Surfing: Atlantic swell at Cape Point and off Bakau in the right months (October–December is most consistent)

-- Sea kayaking: Several operators in Kololi rent sea kayaks; the mangrove creeks south of Banjul are the best paddling
+- Sea kayaking: Several Kololi operators rent sea kayaks; the mangrove creeks south of Banjul are the best paddling

 Quick-reference: activities by type